SuperMarcus/NineAnimator/docs/contribution/source-development/parsing-guide.md

 ---
-title: A guide to scrape and parse data
+title: A Guide to Parse Data
 lang: en-US
 ---

-# A guide to scrape and parse data
+# A Guide to Parse Data

 NineAnimator uses the [SwiftSoup](https://github.com/scinfu/SwiftSoup) library for working with HTML.
 By using DOM traversal or CSS selectors, it enable us to find and extract data from a website.

 If you are not familiar with using CSS selectors, it is recommend that you try out the simple SwiftSoup CSS selectors site: [SwiftSoup Test Site](https://swiftsoup.herokuapp.com/).
+If you are familiar with how to use SwiftSoup and understand the basic of CSS selectors, you may skip to [A NineAnimator Parsing Example](#a-nineanimator-parsing-example).

 ## Quick Reference Guide

 ### The Basics

+#### Element name

+The element selector selects HTML elements based on name.

 ```swift
 let html: String = """